yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `conda deactivate`

-To remove the environment, if you no longer want to use tetmesht:
+To remove the environment:

 `conda env remove --name tetmesht`

 ## Scripts

-The following scrips are available:
+The following scrips are available, all will provide instructions if run from the command line with either '-h' or '--help' options:

 ### MRC Data

    * **mrc_header_info.py** - print the header from an MRC file

-   * **mrc_image_stats.py** - reads a mrc file and prints out its image intensity stats
+   * **mrc_image_stats.py** - reads an MRC file and prints out its image intensity stats

    * **mrc_voxel_size.py** - print an MRC file's voxel size

-   * **pdb_to_mrc.py** - simulate a cryo-em MRC file from a protien data base (PDB) using Van der Walls spheres.
+   * **pdb_to_mrc.py** - simulate a cryo-em MRC file from a protein data base (PDB) using Van der Walls spheres.

 ### Filter

-   * **mrc_crop.py** - crops 3D mrc image file data
+   * **mrc_crop.py** - crops 3D MRC image file data

-   * **mrc_threshold.py** - reads a mrc file and set all voxels less than than the thershold to zero, then outputs to a new file
+   * **mrc_threshold.py** - reads an MRC file and set all voxels less than the threshold to zero, then outputs to a new file

-   * **mrc_coarsen.py** - Coarsens MRC files to a user-defined resolution and outputs them as a new .mrc file.
+   * **mrc_coarsen.py** - Coarsens MRC files to a user-defined resolution and outputs them as a new MRC file.

 ### Meshing

-   * **mrc_to_tets.py** - process MRC files and produces a regular tetrahedral volumetric meshs using the "marching tet" algorithm.
-Decomposition of the image voxels into 5 or 6 tetrohedra each is available.
-Output can be in the tetgen .ele, .face, and .node file format and/or the .vtk format.
+   * **mrc_to_tets.py** - process MRC files and produces a regular tetrahedral volumetric meshes using the "marching tetrahedra" algorithm.
+Decomposition of the image voxels into 5 or 6 tetrahedra each is available.
+Output can be in the Tetgen .ele, .face, and .node file format and/or the .vtk format.

+### Viewing

+   * **tgv.py** - run a viewer capable of rendering a three dimensional images of a mesh.
+Both Tetgen format files (.node, .ele, .face) and FFEA format files (.vol) can be read.
+Properties of the tetrahedra and overall mesh are also displayed.
+View modes are: the whole mesh; the outer surface as a wire frame; and any individual tetrahedron.

-### Test Files
+### Make Example Mesh Files

    * **make_tet_mesh_examples.py** - Make a pair of voxels decomposed into tetrahedra and output in VTK format.
 5 and 6 tetrahedra decompositions are available.

 ## Usage